mhdzy/SSLboard/README.md

 In order to install Go, you must install the appropriate package from the following link:

     https://golang.org/dl/

+**dep** managed all dependencies and they are all bundled with this project in the `/SSLboard/vendor/` directory.

 Then, you need to place the source directory (.../SSLboard/) in $GOROOT/src/github.com/SleightOfHandzy/ ($GOROOT is typically $HOME/Go/) to end up with a relative pathname of: